 UPDATE: We are now doing this without any support from central government or the Westland District Council, they have halted any operations as of Friday 31st May.
 This doesn't mean that we're going to give up.
 We will continue on independently, with our own resources, and we'll do the job ourselves.
 But we need your help through this page.

-South Westland Coastal Cleanup's involvement
+South Westland Coastal Cleanup's involvement (page creator)

 Local volunteers- managing social media and messages, cleaning up rubbish, and managing donations to provide funds towards clean up equipment and volunteer appreciation.